EladioRocha/translator-master/README.md

 # Translator master

 Translator as powerful as google translate.
-It is made with scraping techniques in the Google translator using the [Puppeteer](https://pptr.dev/) library.
+It is made with scraping techniques in the Google translator with **Nodejs** using the [Puppeteer](https://pptr.dev/) library.

 **Example #1**\
 ![Example 1 of translator-master working](https://github.com/EladioRocha/translator-master/blob/master/examples/result-1.gif)